zyno1/igcAnalyse/Readme.md

 Some results for the PACA region in France:

-(These files only contain the 177 most common positions found in about 1GB of data)
+(These files only contain the 177 most common positions found in about 1 GB of data)

 [cup file](results/res.cup)